8DUINOide/ARDUINO-PROJECTS/README.md

 	#include <LiquidCrystal_I2C.h>

-Contributing
+Contributing:
 	If you would like to contribute to any of these projects, you can do the following:
 	Forking the repository, Creating an issue, Submitting a pull request,or Contributing to documentation.

-Contact
+Contact:
 	If you have any questions or concerns about this repository, please contact me to my gmail account: afpaz@gbox.adnu.edu.ph